mucherino/teaching/GPU/log2series.md

 consecutive terms of the series is assigned to each thread.
 The partial sum that each thread computes is then stored in the appropriate element of the array allocated on the GPU, and subsequently "sent" to the CPU.
-The final computation, i.e. the sum of all partial sums, is performed in the CPU (this part of the code is provided).
+The final computation, i.e. the sum of all partial sums, is performed by the CPU (this part of the code is provided).

 ## Preparing the main